Skip to main content

 image3.png

-To configure a basic KPI card, you must have at least the following feature defined.
+To configure a basic KPI card component, the following attributes are available:

 Attribute